-There is sufficient renewable electricity potential within the European Union to produce enough e-kerosene to decarbonise aviation by 2050.
-However, the significant land and sea area required and water demand for production of e-fuel (which is an inefficient use of electricity compared with direct electrifications) means that policymakers need to make the right choices now and reserve green hydrogen and e-fuels for aviation.
+Other challenges posed by e-fuel production are the significant land area, sea area and water demand required.
+E-fuels are an inefficient use of electricity compared with direct electrifications, which means that policymakers need to make the right choices now and reserve them for sectors that really need them, such as aviation.